orchestracities/ngsi-timeseries-api/docs/manuals/admin/installing.md

 Similarly, if you don't want to use some of the complementary services, like **grafana**, you can remove such services definition as well.
-Ultimately, the only required services for a minimal functioning QL are `quantumleap` and the time-series database (`crate` in the common case).
+Ultimately, the only required services for a minimal functioning QuantumLeap are `quantumleap` and the time-series database (`crate` in the common case).

 Alternatively, if you only need to run QuantumLeap to complete your setup, you can simply run